-- (1) Sampling and analysis shall be conducted in conformance with an accepted industry standard as described in Rule 910.b.(2). - (2) The initial baseline testing described in this section shall include pH, specific conductance, total dissolved solids (TDS), dissolved gases (methane, ethane, propane), alkalinity (total bicarbonate and carbonate as CaCO3), major anions (bromide, chloride, fluoride, sulfate, nitrate and nitrite as N, phosphorus), major cations (calcium, iron, magnesium, manganese, potassium, sodium), other elements (barium, boron, selenium and strontium), presence of bacteria (iron related, sulfate reducing, slime and coliform), total petroleum hydrocarbons (TPH) and BTEX compounds (benzene, toluene, ethylbenzene and xylenes).
+- (1) Sampling and analysis shall be conducted in conformance with an accepted industry standard as described in Rule 910.b.(2). - (2) The initial baseline testing described in this section shall include pH, specific conductance, total dissolved solids (TDS), dissolved gases (methane, ethane, propane), alkalinity (total bicarbonate and carbonate as CaCO3), major dissolved anions (bromide, chloride, fluoride, sulfate, nitrate and nitrite as N, phosphorus), majordissolved cations (calcium, iron, magnesium, manganese, potassium, sodium), other elements (barium, boron, selenium and strontium), presence of bacteria (iron related, sulfate reducing, slime and coliform), total petroleum hydrocarbons (TPH) and BTEX compounds (benzene, toluene, ethylbenzene and xylenes).
 Hydrogen sulfide shall also be measured using a field test method.
 Field observations such as odor, water color, sediment, bubbles, and effervescence shall also be included.
 The sample location shall be surveyed in accordance with Rule 215.
 COGCC recommends that the latest version of EPA SW 846 analytical methods be used where possible and that analyses of samples be performed by laboratories that maintain state or national accreditation programs. - (3) If free gas or a dissolved methane concentration greater than 1.0 milligram per liter (mg/l) is detected in a water well, gas compositional analysis and stable isotope analysis of the methane (carbon and hydrogen 12C, 13C, 1H and 2H) shall be performed to determine gas type.
-If test results indicated thermogenic or a mixture of thermogenic and biogenic gas.
-If the methane concentration increases by more than 5.0 mg/l between sampling periods, or increases to more than 10. mg/l, the operator shall notify the Director and the owner of the water well immediately. - (4) Copies of all test results described above shall be provided to the Commission and the water well owner within three (3) months of collecting the samples.
+The operator shall notify the Director and the owner of the water well immediately if: - A. the lf-test results indicated thermogenic or a mixture of thermogenic and biogenic gas; - B..-If the methane concentration increases by more than 5.0 mg/l between sampling periods; or

+A.C., or increases to more than 10- mg/l., the operator shall notify the Director and the owner of the water well immediately.

+(3) Copies of all test results described above shall be provided to the Commission Director and the water well owner within three (3) months of collecting the samples.
 The analytical data and surveyed well locations shall also be submitted to the Director in an electronic data deliverable format.